cbauma05/ProjectEcho/README.md

 Project Echo is a ROS 2-based robotics simulation project featuring a 3D-modeled robot integrated with Gazebo Classic and RViz for realistic simulation of perception and motion.
 The robot is equipped with a LiDAR scanner, enabling mapping with SLAM Toolbox and autonomous navigation using the Nav2 stack.
 This project showcases a complete simulation workflow, including teleoperation via keyboard control, SLAM-based mapping, and goal-directed navigation.

 I developed this project to serve as a learning platform for:
-- 3D robot modelling/urdf and xacro development\
+- 3D robot modelling/urdf and xacro development
 - Structuring effective launch files and ROS folder structure
 - Integration of various ROS - Gazebo plugins for control methods and sensor perception
 - Simulation of sensors for mapping and localization

-Example visualization in RViz

-Features
+## Features
 ✅ 3D robot model visualized in RViz and Gazebo Classic

 ✅ LiDAR integration for environmental sensing